 Show All Answers

-Comprehensive plans are adopted as official policy documents by the local governing body.
+It can take many months or years to complete a comprehensive plan.
+Once completed, comprehensive plans are adopted as official policy documents by the local governing body.
 City of Wheat Ridge Comprehensive Plan

 The City of Wheat Ridge requires all resident dogs to be licensed.
 Proof of valid rabies vaccination is one requirement to obtain a Foothills Animal Shelter dog license.
 The Wheat Ridge Community Services Team fully enforces the county dog license requirement.
 Similarly, failure to provide proper valid dog license proof may result in the issuance of a warning notice or municipal summons for owners of unlicensed dogs. for a license...

 Dog licenses are also available at local veterinary offices.
 Please contact your veterinarian for more information.

 NOTE: In addition to the processing fee, proof of your dog’s current rabies vaccination is required to obtain a dog license. for a license...

 Unattended dogs may be impounded as a leash law violation.
 A dog is considered unlawful if it freely leaves a confined private property and proceeds unattended into the public right-of-way or surrounding properties.
 Cats are devoid of this enforcement, regardless of domestic or stray status.

 Muncipal codes enforced by the Community Services Team include: Chapter 15 Nuisances; Chapter 16 Misc. offenses against public safety; Chapter 17 Parks and recreation; Chapter 24 Vegetation; and Chapter 26 Zoning specific to residential parking.
 In all cases, a Community Services Team officer will be dispatched to investigate the complaint in a timely manner.